Best and Worst Excuses for Being Late to Work

 - My fake eyelashes were stuck together.

-- Although it has been five years, I forgot I did not work at my former employer’s location and drove there on accident.
+- Although it has been five years, I forgot I did not work at my former employer’s location and drove there by accident.

 More Bizarre Excuses

-Other excuses reported in an earlier survey were equally weird:
+Other excuses reported in an earlier survey were as equally weird:

 When Excuses Don't Work

-Tips for Giving Excuses When You're Going to Be Late
+Tips for Giving Excuses When You're Running Late

-- Let your boss know ASAP: If you know you will need to take a personal day in advance, let your boss know in person or via email as soon as possible.
+Let your boss know ASAP: If you know in advance that you will need to take a personal day, let your boss know in person or via email as soon as possible.
 If it is a last-minute decision, contact your boss as early in the morning as you can.
 If possible, offer to come in early or stay late to make up for some of the hours lost.

-- Use excuses sparingly: Things happen that are out of our control – we get sick, we get a flat tire, our child’s school cancels.
-However, try your best to only excuse yourself from work when it is absolutely necessary – otherwise, your employer and co-workers may come to see you as unreliable.
+Use excuses sparingly: Things happen that are out of our control – we get sick, we get a flat tire, our child’s school cancels.
+However, try your best to excuse yourself from work only when absolutely necessary – otherwise, your employer and co-workers may consider you unreliable.

 Be thoughtful about when you skip work: If it is at all in your control to select when you skip work – such as when you have a doctor’s appointment – try to plan a time when your absence will not be so perceptible.
 You might try to make the appointment at the beginning of the day, or toward the end of the day, so you are still at work for a solid few hours.
 Whenever possible, try to come in early or stay late to make up for the lost time.